-Guitar fingerstyle picking is a playing method used in TON of songs of a variety of musical genres.
-Essentially, instead of using your standard pick (or plectrum) to pluck the strings, you use your fingertips / thumb, fingernails, or finger picks / thumb pick.
 Fingerstyle picking employs a very different technique than using a traditional pick.
-With guitar fingerstyle picking, you also frequently use your thumb to pick the bass notes (low E, A, and D) while your fingers are commonly responsible for picking the remaining treble notes (G, B, and high E).
+With guitar fingerstyle picking, you frequently use your thumb to pick the bass notes (low E, A, and D) while your fingers are commonly responsible for picking the remaining treble notes (G, B, and high E).

-This differentiation allows guitar player’s to play much more complex arrangements that would otherwise require multiple members of a band to play.
 Take for instance Tommy Emmanuel, a world-renown guitarist that specializes in fingerstyle picking.
 As he explains in the video below, with the use of guitar fingerstyle picking he is able to sound like a 4-piece band consisting of rhythm guitar, drums, bass, and melody (i.e. vocals).

 This article will go through the advantages and disadvantages of fingerstyle picking as well as the basics of how to get started.
-I’ve also included a few important exercises / fingerstyle picking patterns that should be practiced in order to get more familiar with the concept, as well as a quick quiz at the end to test your knowledge!

-Pros & Cons to Fingerstyle Picking
+Pros & Cons Of Fingerstyle Picking

-There are a few advantages / disadvantages to fingerstyle guitar picking.
+There are a few advantages/disadvantages to fingerstyle guitar picking.
 Depending on what type of music you want to play, fingerstyle picking may not even be required for you to learn.
-However, learning how to fingerstyle pick will greatly expand your guitar playing vocabulary.
-Outlined below are a few pros and cons to learning this technique of guitar picking.

 Pros